capillariesio/capillaries/doc/started.md

 ## Docker desktop

-Install Docker desktop with Docker Compose.
+Make sure you have Docker desktop with Docker Compose installed.

 ## Windows users: WSL